dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab1/LabInstructions.md

 ### Task 2: Create a SQL statement with relevant attributes and data types
 <br>

-1.Identify a suitable name for the table in which you want to store the data about mobile devices.
+1. Identify a suitable name for the table in which you want to store the data about mobile devices.
 In this case you can call the table “devices”.
 <br>
 2. Identify the data type for each column within the table.
 Based on CM Mobiles’ requirements, the mobile devices table must contain three columns as follows: